Q: Do you have any dealers?

 Q: What kind of glass is in the front/back windows?

 A: The front window is safety glass, just like your auto windshield.
 The back window is tempered glass.

 Q: I’m not quite sure I am a teardrop camper, yet.
 Do you have any Vistabules I could rent before I buy one?

 A: Unfortunately, we do not have any Vistabules to rent out at this time.
 We are looking for a way to rent them in the future, so stay tuned!
 We suggest that you google rentable teardrops in your area.
 Now, they won’t be Vistabules, but at least you will get a feel for teardrop towing and camping.
-Otherwise Bert likes to say, “You’re more than welcome to stay in a trailer here in the shop for a night!”
+Also, check out the app RVshare, I have heard of a couple customers putting their Vistabule's on there to rent out!

 Q: Why aren’t the electrical outlets in the galley and pass through working?